Tulip-Dev/tulip/doc/user/workspace.rst

 A geolocation tool has been embedded in the view, exploiting the `Nominatim <https://nominatim.openstreetmap.org/>`_ geocoding service.
 It can appropriately place the nodes on the map.

-You can choose among two methods to place the elements, either by providing a valid address for each node, stored in a property you will select, or by using the already computed latitude and longitude values, each contained in their respective properties.
+You can choose among two methods to place the elements, either by providing a valid address for each node, stored in a property you select, or by using the already computed latitude and longitude values, each contained in their respective properties.

-Once the service is being queried, you will have to specify the corresponding town/address for the ambiguous choices.
+Once the service is being queried, you have to specify the corresponding town/address for the ambiguous choices.
 You can choose to keep the result values obtained in latitude/longitude properties to ease a possible next use of your data.

 The node placement should be instantaneous otherwise, close and reopen the view to update the new layout.